 Julian Rachlin plays the 1704 "ex Liebig" Stradivari, on loan to him courtesy of the Dkfm.
 Angelika Prokopp Privatstiftung.

-In Celebration of the Israel Philharmonic Orchestra's 75th Anniversary
+The Israel Philharmonic Orchestra's 75th Anniversary

 Aleksey Igudesman's Behind the Scenes Film at the Julian Rachlin & Friends Festival